timbielawski/videojs-player-tracker-reporter/README.md

 # videojs-player-tracker-reporter

-Track the plays and display on video player
+Track the plays and display on video player (WORK IN PROGRESS)

 ## Table of Contents